v-rajagt/IntuneDocs/intune/fundamentals/get-support.md

 ### Create an online support ticket

 >[!IMPORTANT]
-> As *Help and support* transitions to a new system which is not yet available for the GCC, when you create a support incident, the portal identifies a support case that uses a 15 digit identification number.
+> As *Help and support* transitions to a new system which is not yet available for the private cloud for government, when you create a support incident, the portal identifies a support case that uses a 15 digit identification number.
 When the 15-digit case is created, a mirror of that case is created for use by Microsoft Support.
 This mirror case is created in a new support system, uses an 8-digit case ID, and is used by support services to track all work and communications for your support incident.
 Shortly after your 15-digit case is created, you’ll receive an email that identifies the 8-digit number of the mirrored support case that is used by support services.
 >
 > Support personal work and communicate from the 8-digit support case, and only use the 8-digit support case to log communications and track incident progress.
 Therefore, you’ll receive email updates from that 8-digit support case that serve as your case-work track record.
 No details are logged into the 15-digit support incident.
 When support concludes and the 8-digit support case closes, that status is reflected in by the 15-digit support case that you can view from within the azure portal.
 No other updates or status changes should be expected for the 15-digit support case.
 >
 > When transitions between support tools completes later this year, the support experience Intune hosted on the government cloud will resemble the default *Help and support* experience that’s currently available for Intune subscriptions hosted on the public cloud.

-1. Sign in to the Azure portal (<https://portal.azure.com>) with your Intune admin credentials, select the **?** icon in the upper-right corner of the portal, and then select **Help + support** to go to the [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.
+1. Sign in to the Azure portal (<https://portal.azure.us>) with your Intune admin credentials, select the **?** icon in the upper-right corner of the portal, and then select **Help + support** to go to the [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.

    ![Image of the question mark link with the Help + support link highlighted](./media/get-support/azure-get-support.png)